-According to New Hampshire's Economic and Labor Market Information Bureau, "the [Upper Valley] region has long had one of the lowest unemployment rates among New Hampshire's labor market areas, with rates consistently lower than the New Hampshire and Vermont statewide rates."1 This trend is reflected at the local level in Hanover, where the annual average unemployment rate in 2021 (2.8 percent) was lower than at the county (3.3 percent) and state (3.5 percent) levels.2
+According to New Hampshire's Economic and Labor Market Information Bureau, "the [Upper Valley] region has long had one of the lowest unemployment rates among New Hampshire's labor market areas, with rates consistently lower than the New Hampshire and Vermont statewide rates."
+This trend is reflected at the local level in Hanover, where the annual average unemployment rate in 2021 (2.8 percent) was lower than at the county (3.3 percent) and state (3.5 percent) levels.

 As a group, Hanover's residents have spent many years in school.
 As of 2020, among the Town's residents aged 25 years or older, 81.8 percent held a bachelor's degree or higher.
-This was the highest percentage among Hanover's neighbors, which ranged from a low of 24.7 percent (Canaan) to a high of 80.9 percent (Norwich, VT).3 This compares to 42.6 percent in Grafton County and 38.2 percent across the State.
+This was the highest percentage among Hanover's neighbors, which ranged from a low of 24.7 percent (Canaan) to a high of 80.9 percent (Norwich, VT).
+This compares to 42.6 percent in Grafton County and 38.2 percent across the State.

-1 New Hampshire Economic and Labor Market Information Bureau.
-(2021).
-The Upper Valley On-The-Map Analysis: A Profile of the Lebanon NH-VT and Claremont NH Micropolitan NECTAs.
-Retrieved from, https://www.nhes.nh.gov/elmi/products/documents/upper-valley-onthemap-2021.pdf In 2021, over 70 percent of the primary jobs in the Upper Valley region were located in Hanover, Lebanon, and Hartford.4 While the region's economy supports high employment rates and opportunities, the decentralization of job centers impacts the commuting patterns of Hanover residents.
+In 2021, over 70 percent of the primary jobs in the Upper Valley region were located in Hanover, Lebanon, and Hartford.
+While the region's economy supports high employment rates and opportunities, the decentralization of job centers impacts the commuting patterns of Hanover residents.